 And all of this information is available.
 Word by word.
 Page by page.
 Book by book.

-If you’re curious to get your hands on some of those books, we’ve done the heavy lifting and brought you the 9 best growth hacking books of 2016 (and one from 2017).
+If you’re curious to get your hands on some of those books, we’ve done the heavy lifting and brought you the 9 best growth hacking books you should read today.

 I hope you enjoy the list…